 #5: Take CBD Nightly

 Try getting into the habit of taking the same amount of cannabidiol each night.
 We know that cannabinoids can be more effective over time, and that a consistent routine can be more effective overall.
 This is because it provides the body with an ongoing supply of cannabinoids to use as needed.
-In other words, for the best long-term results, don’t just take CBD sporadically when you’re having particular trouble sleeping.
+In other words, for the best long-term results, don’t just take CBD sporadically when you’re not feeling restful.

 Also, if you’re taking a CBD product with melatonin, you should take it under the supervision of your doctor.
 Long-term melatonin use may not be suitable for everyone and may actually make sleep problems worse if taken for prolonged periods.